liux2/liux2.github.io/_posts/2017-03-29-Portrait-of-Piracy.md

 Based on this survey, I have some findings.
 My interviewees have different income per year, Ziyang has more salary than Tamara, and Ziyang is more willing to pay for copyright products.
 However, both of them would try pirate if it is legal under some circumstances because pirate can save money, and pirated edition have worse quality.
 I agree with them.
 Even though high income makes copyright products affordable, it is always good to save some money.
 When I asked about their opinion about the income of music producers, they all agreed that pirate is bad for not famous producers.
 Particularly, Tamara pointed that high price could be the barrier between people and better education.

+After this survey, the safest conclusion I can drew is, people understand that they must buy copyright product, but they also want to save money.
+It probably would be better when we have a improved law about copyright.

 <a title="sharing is caring" href="https://flickr.com/photos/psit/3709583982">sharing is caring</a> flickr photo by <a href="https://flickr.com/people/psit">· · · — — — · · ·</a> shared under a <a href="https://creativecommons.org/licenses/by-nc/2.0/">Creative Commons (BY-NC) license</a>